BITSS/ACRE/docs/05-robust.md

 |   3    | code_05.R  | 143         | controls            | age, income, education         | age, income, education, region| original            |
 | ...    | ...        | ...         | ...                 | ...                            | ...                           | ...                 |

-The advantage of this type of contribution is that you are not requiered to have in depth knowledge of the paper and its methodology to make a contributions.
+The advantage of this type of contribution is that you are not required to have in depth knowledge of the paper and its methodology to make a contributions.
 This allows you to potentially map several code files achieving a broader understanding of the paper.
 The disadvantage is that you are not expected to test alternative specifications.

 ## Proposing a specific robustness check